 Access : by car : 50 Km from Prague.
 Take the E48 towards Chomutov then continue on D0 then 7, taking exit towards Žerotín before petrol station.
 Park in Žerotín in front of the pond and playpark, just next to Žerocká hospoda.
 Both the green and blue trail start here.

 Difficulty : difficult (but only due to the distance.
 The terrain is mostly flat and it is also possible to do a much shorter walk in this area as forest paths are plentiful).
-Distance : 22 Km Time : 4 hours
+Distance : 18 Km Time : approx 4 hours